 Many ACT students have had a history of academic set-backs that have undoubtedly contributed to other behavioral / emotional struggles.

 Our Adventure Learning Center (ALC) is a Licensed Private Academic School accredited through the Pennsylvania Department of Education (PDE).
 We are transitioning our academic program in order to supply our students with hands-on curriculum that meets or exceeds local, state, and national standards for secondary education.
 Our focus and mission revolves around providing an education tailored to fit student individual needs, through GED, Credit Recovery, Vo-Tech, and Special Education programs.
 Our teaching team is comprised of PA subject certified educators who are dedicated and trained to meet the diverse needs of “at- risk” and under served students.
 We supply transition services including transcript review.
 Credits earned by our students are transferred to their home school.

 Career & Technical Training

-YSA students who successfully complete the Animal Care program have gone on to entry-level or higher positions in a variety of animal health and animal care fields including pre-vet science, pet care, animal rescue, agriculture, animal training, and zoology.
+YSA students who successfully complete the Veterinary Care program have gone on to entry-level or higher positions in a variety of animal health and animal care fields including pre-vet science, pet care, animal rescue, agriculture, animal training, and zoology.

 Community service is a primary component of many of our services.
 In addition to encouraging empathy and teaching students skills through service projects and “hands-on” experiential learning, we strive to restore victims through restitution, and restore the community through the preservation of public buildings and parks.